Targeting the Hardcore Poor Programme

 This programme encourages a diverse age group of underprivileged children to begin and sustain academics in a congenial environment.
 A unique, low-cost, innovative model has been adopted to ensure that these children receive quality education.
 Education centres have been set up in rural areas.
 These aim to reach out to the non-school-going and dropout children with special focus on the girls, from economically constrained families.
-These free non-formal primary schools, known as Bandhan Education Centres, provide complimentary school kits and focus on classroom learning, attendance, and extra-curricular activities.
+These free schools, known as Bandhan Education Centres, provide complimentary school kits and focus on classroom learning, attendance, and extra-curricular activities.
 Further, the programme has also set up low-cost formal schools, called Bandhan Academy, and another set of affrodable formal schools, called The Bandhan School, that provide holistic development for children, focussing on overall personality development with a focus on academic excellence.

 This programme aims to increase health awareness in order to reduce healthcare expenditure of underprivileged families and thus plug income leakage.
 It focuses on children under 5 years of age, pregnant women, lactating mothers, and adolescent girls, educating them on safe motherhood, child nutrition, and sanitation issues.
 Under this initiative, health volunteers are developed by selecting interested women from the villages and providing them adequate training.
 These health volunteers called Swastha Sahayikas (SS) then work in the villages to impart health education through regular health forums.
 The programme also includes linkage and referral services, distribution of health kits, setting up of water treatment plants to provide safe drinking water, encouraging kitchen gardening, providing basic health care service through polyclinics and rural health centres, and improving water and sanitation facilities, among others.